-You have inserted a blank CD disc into your computer CD burner drive and follow the usual steps to burn a CD in Windows Media Player.
-Suddenly, Windows Media Player won’t burn CD normally.
-How should you do when faced with such an issue?
+You have inserted a blank CD disc into your computer's CD burner drive and follow the usual steps to burn a CD in Windows Media Player.
+Suddenly, Windows Media Player won’t burn CD as it usually does.
+What should you do when faced with such an issue?
 Here are some good methods for your reference.

 Many people try to rip & copy DVD videos in WMP.
 Unfortunately, the software is not capable of handling DVD Video ripping.
 So here is our top pick - WonderFox DVD Ripper Pro.
 It is powerful enough to deal with copy-protected discs, fast, and supports 300+ output formats.